AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 });
 ```

 From there, it is easy to imagine how a client-side JavaScript can access that attribute and parse again the JSON.
-This would, for instance, be the corresponding JavaScript to place into a client library:
+This approach would be the corresponding JavaScript to place into a client library, for instance:

 ```javascript
 var elements = document.querySelectorAll("[data-json]");